5 Common Application Mistakes you should avoid while applying to colleges in the US

 So begin well in advance, especially if you need to do financial planning for your degree.
 This will give you time to pause and relook at every opportunity and lead to additional savings of both money and time.

 Alumni of the university you aspire to attend are the best source of information apart from college websites.
-Make sure to reach out to them for advice.
+Make sure to reach out to them for advice about study in the USA.
 Visa applications should also be vetted carefully and be sure to check the latest guidelines.

 4. Choosing ROI over your interest